damonmac/learn-xgboost/README.md

 #### Installation

-You need to have [python](https://www.python.org/) installed which includes package manager pip.
+You need to have [python3](https://www.python.org/) installed which includes package manager pip.
 Mac comes with Python2, but we need python 3.7 or newer.
 If you use brew to install python3, then python3 is an alias you can use.
 We will also need some graphing tools for analysis.
-To install python, [xgboost](https://xgboost.readthedocs.io/en/latest/python/python_api.html#module-xgboost.sklearn), graphing and tracking tools and scikit-learn on Mac:
+To install python, [xgboost](https://xgboost.readthedocs.io/en/latest/python/python_api.html#module-xgboost.sklearn), graphing and tracking tools on Mac:

      brew install python3 graphviz
      pip3 install scikit-learn xgboost mlflow matplotlib

+On Windows you can [install Ubuntu from the Microsoft Store](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6) and then launch a Ubuntu terminal:

+     apt-get update
+     apt-get install python3-pip graphviz
+     pip3 install scikit-learn xgboost mlflow matplotlib graphviz

-On Windows you can [install Python from the Microsoft Store](https://www.microsoft.com/en-us/p/python-37/9nj46sx7x90p?activetab=pivot:overviewtab) and then open a terminal and run the pip3 install command above.
-On Linux you will want to install similar package names with your package manager.
+On other flavors of Linux you will want to install similar package names with your package manager.

 #### Training a model with Python
-To train a classifier and test that you have installed the main depdendencies you would run:
+To train a classifier and test that you have installed the main depdendencies you can run:

      python3 py/train-simple.py